sd17fall/softdes.web/index.md

 [{{ assignment.title }}]({{ assignment.url }}) is due {{ assignment.due | date: '%-H %P, %a %-d %b' }}.

-### Cross-Registered Students Only

-Complete [this survey](https://docs.google.com/forms/d/1LWYqj55tCz2Lzixusxa_fko6of_Kh4dtmWKL3t6TDYU/edit), to indicate your availability for the SoftDes expo.

-This is due by noon tomorrow (Friday 8 Sep).

 ## Course Materials

 * [Think Python, by Allen Downey](http://greenteapress.com/wp/think-python-2e/) is the course text